huggingface/transformers/docs/source/en/model_doc/rt_detr.md

 ## Overview

-The RT_DETR model was proposed in [DETRs Beat YOLOs on Real-time Object Detection](https://arxiv.org/abs/2304.08069) by Wenyu Lv, Yian Zhao, Shangliang Xu, Jinman Wei, Guanzhong Wang, Cheng Cui, Yuning Du, Qingqing Dang, Yi Liu.
+The RT-DETR model was proposed in [DETRs Beat YOLOs on Real-time Object Detection](https://arxiv.org/abs/2304.08069) by Wenyu Lv, Yian Zhao, Shangliang Xu, Jinman Wei, Guanzhong Wang, Cheng Cui, Yuning Du, Qingqing Dang, Yi Liu.

 The abstract from the paper is the following: